How-to

 Docker Containers

-Packaging your React app into a Docker container allows you to standardize deployment across environments.
-With Docker:
+Packaging your React app as a Docker container standardises deployment:

-- You can build a lightweight image containing your app and a web server like Nginx.
+• Build an image with your app and a web server like Nginx.

 Kubernetes for Advanced Use Cases

-- Deploy your Dockerized React app into pods on a Kubernetes cluster.
+• Deploy your Dockerised React app into Kubernetes pods.

 Step-by-Step: How to Deploy React App on Kubernetes Using Microtica